Carl Gunnarsson: Toronto Maple Leafs

-Entering the first year of his new contract, Gunnarsson competed for a spot on the Maple Leafs roster against nine other defenceman.
+Entering the first year of his new contract, Gunnarsson competed for a spot on the Maple Leafs roster against nine other defencemen.
 The Leafs leaned heavily on Gunnarsson during the 2011–12 season, with only captain Dion Phaneuf logging more time on ice.
 During practice on 12 February 2012, Gunnarsson collided with teammate Jay Rosehill and he missed three games to recover from the subsequent ankle injury.
 He returned to the Leafs lineup only to suffer a season-ending separated shoulder injury during the teams' final home game against the Buffalo Sabres on 4 April.

-Due to the 2012–13 NHL lockout, Gunnarsson was released by the Leafs in order to playout the season with his hometown team Örebro HK.
+Due to the 2012–13 NHL lockout, Gunnarsson was released by the Leafs in order to play out the season with his hometown team Örebro HK.
 After the lockout ended, Gunnarsson returned to North America and continued the season with the Toronto Maple Leafs.
 However, his time in the lineup was shortlived as he underwent treatment to rehabilitate a hip injury after playing in seven games.
 Gunnarsson was cleared to play for the Leafs prior to the 2013–14 season and made their opening lineup.
-That season would prove to be his last with the Maple Leafs, as on 28 June 2014, Gunnarsson and fourth-round draft pick in the 2014 NHL Entry Draft were traded to the St. Louis Blues in exchange for defenceman Roman Polák.
+That season would prove to be his last with the Maple Leafs, as on 28 June 2014, Gunnarsson and fourth-round draft pick in the 2014 NHL entry draft were traded to the St. Louis Blues in exchange for defenceman Roman Polák.
 He underwent hip surgery during the offseason and was medically cleared to play on 14 October 2014.